SomanathKambar/SystemDesign/00_fundamentals/single_node_system/url_shortener_single_node/db_schema.md

 # What is this?

-This is the database schema for your URL Shortener.
+This is the database schema for our URL Shortener.

-It defines how your URLs are permanently stored.
+It defines how our URLs are permanently stored.

 | Column     | Type       | Meaning                       |